 Croxon History, Family Crest & Coats of Arms

 The ancestry of the name Croxon dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in one of the settlements called Croxton in Cambridgeshire, Cheshire, Lincolnshire, Norfolk, or Staffordshire; in Croxton Kerrial or South Croxton in Leicestershire; or in Croxton Green in Cholmondeley, which is in the county of Cheshire.
-Thus, the surname Croxon belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+Six of the Croxton villages or parishes are listed in the Domesday Book of 1086, and were typically entered as Crochestone.
+The place name literally means "farmstead in a nook, or of a man called Krokr."

 Early Origins of the Croxon family